-Hart’s own chances for some personal hardware has improved too.
+Hart’s own chances for some personal hardware have improved too.
 He went from +5000 to win the Conn Smythe to +800.

 Save of the season nominee right here.

-Hart started working with goalie coach John Stevenson when he was ten years old.
-Stevenson has a Masters degree in sports psychology and still works with Hart.
+Hart started working with goalie coach John Stevenson when he was 10 years old.
+Stevenson has a master’s degree in sports psychology and still works with Hart.
 Hart joined the Flyers in 2018 at 20 years old.
 He credits Stevenson with helping him find and develop the tools to play in the NHL two years after being drafted.

 In an interview with the Courier Post, here is what Stevenson said about Hart: